reduxdj/example-gateway-subscriptions/README.md

 ## example-gateway-subscriptions

 The purpose of this is to show that Apollo Federation can use websockets.
 Originally, this was based on `apollo-federation-tools` but that module is seriously out of date, but thanks to the maintainers for their work thus far.
-This module uses `apollo-gateway-subscriptions` and this works, current ApolloServer and will be kept up to date with ApolloServer and GraphQL and necessary libraries, currently it's compatible with apollo server ^0.48.x
+This module uses `apollo-gateway-subscriptions` and this works with current ApolloServer and will be kept up to date with ApolloServer and GraphQL and necessary libraries, currently it's compatible with apollo server ^0.48.x

 #### Diagram